 Men are programmed to look for women who challenge us and inspire us to become better men.
 This has not changed in hundreds of thousands of years, and I hope it doesn't ever change.
 It's a great system!

-In fact, the process of falling in love is a sequential recipe.
+The process of falling in love is a sequential recipe.

 This means that the ingredients that make it work come one after the other.
 If anything is out of order, the recipe for Love will not work!